erwinpasia/ERP_Agentic_Systems_Projects/5-Day Gen AI Intensive Course 2025 - Kaggle_and_Google/Capstone_Projects/README.md

 ### **3. Reasoning Capabilities**

 The diagram emphasizes reasoning as enabling agents to "actively 'think' throughout the problem-solving process."
-Your implementation demonstrates this through:
+The implementation demonstrates this through:

 - **Conditional Routing Logic**: The `route_from_chatbot` and `route_from_human` functions make intelligent decisions about workflow paths
 - **Tool Selection**: The LLM dynamically chooses appropriate tools based on user intent